 - Nonzero KSAVE, which is not appropriate for partial wave sums. - Automatic termination-on-convergence in JTOT (JTOTU < JTOTL).
 This very convenient feature of the serial program does not parallelize well.
 However, it is relatively easy to check convergence, since you can do a new run that includes only one or two more values of JTOT, and compare the results with and without the S-matrices from that run included in the cross section calculation. - The LASTIN option does not work correctly in the PMP context, because ISAVEU files generated in the first pass will be overwritten in later passes. - The IRSTRT option is not available.
-If a run needs to be restarted, one should simply use a new run with different JTOTL and JTOTU values to generate additional S-matrices and then use the smerge program to combine the old and new ISAVEU files into a single one.
+If a run needs to be restarted, one should simply use a new run with different JTOTL, JTOTU, MSET, MHI, and/or ENERGY values to generate additional S-matrices and then use the smerge program to combine the old and new ISAVEU files into a single one.
+Smerge will recognize duplicate S-matrices in separate ISAVEU files and save only one into its output file, so it is usually easy to "fill in" new S-matrices in the way IRSTRT normally would.